MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/miro-connector.md

 This is a common credential error.
 Go back to the Miro App and verify that the scopes in **Permissions** are correctly configured.

 ## Next steps
-After you publish your connection, you can review the status under **Data Sources** in the [admin center](https://admin.microsoft.com).
+After you publish your connection, you can review the status in the **Agents and connectors** section of the [admin center](https://admin.microsoft.com).
 For more information, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, see [Microsoft Graph support](https://developer.microsoft.com/graph/support).